 In the future, you will be able to store your ski equipment at CopenHill.
 We are currently working on a solution.

-Skis: You can use your own equipment on the ski slope.
+You can use your own equipment on the ski slope.
 We've experienced that skis with the production method "sintered base" has less risk of getting damaged due to frictional heat, but this is not a guarantee.
 At the top of the ski lift, there is a black silicone mat, which the skis must slide over.
-Here, the skis are greased with silicone, which along with the silicone on the ski slope, makes the skis glider on the surface.
+Here, the skis are greased with silicone, which along with the silicone on the ski slope, makes the skis glide on the surface.
 For safety, check regularly for any signs of damage to the skis.
-Driving at high speeds increases the risk of frictional heat damaging the base of the skis.
-CopenHill does not provide any warranty or compensation for protected skis.
+Skiing at high speeds increases the risk of frictional heat damaging the base of the skis.
+CopenHill does not provide any warranty or compensation for damaged skis.

 It is mandatory for anyone under the age of 18 to wear a helmet while skiing, and we strongly recommend that everybody takes their safety repercussions and wears one when skiing/boarding.